-Sign by June 30, 2026 to lock in current rebates: $500 Tesla + $2,000 Wattsmart.
+Sign by June 30, 2026 to lock the $500 Tesla Next Million rebate. $2,000 Wattsmart has no current deadline.

 Tesla Powerwall 3 installed by BYOP Electric in a Utah garage Close-up of Tesla Powerwall 3 conduit hookups by BYOP Electric Tesla Powerwall 3 install showing Tesla logo and code labels